Nautiloid: Evolutionary history

 Most of these early forms died out, but a single family, the Ellesmeroceratidae, survived to the early Ordovician, where it ultimately gave rise to all subsequent cephalopods.
 In the Early and Middle Ordovician the nautiloids underwent an evolutionary radiation.
 Some eight new orders appeared at this time, covering a great diversity of shell types and structure, and ecological lifestyles.

 Nautiloids remained at the height of their range of adaptations and variety of forms throughout the Ordovician, Silurian, and Devonian periods, with various straight, curved and coiled shell forms coexisting at the same time.
 Several of the early orders became extinct over that interval, but others rose to prominence.

 Nautiloids began to decline in the Devonian, perhaps due to competition with their descendants and relatives the Ammonoids and Coleoids, with only the Nautilida holding their own (and indeed increasing in diversity).
 Their shells became increasingly tightly coiled, while both numbers and variety of non-nautilid species continued to decrease throughout the Carboniferous and Permian.

 The massive extinctions at the end of the Permian were less damaging to nautiloids than to other taxa and a few groups survived into the early Mesozoic, including pseudorthocerids, bactritids, nautilids and possibly orthocerids.
 The last straight-shelled forms were long thought to have disappeared at the end of the Triassic, but a possible orthocerid has been found in Cretaceous rocks.
 Apart from this exception, only a single nautiloid suborder, the Nautilina, continued throughout the Mesozoic, where they co-existed quite happily with their more specialised ammonoid cousins.
 Most of these forms differed only slightly from the modern nautilus.
 They had a brief resurgence in the early Cenozoic (perhaps filling the niches vacated by the ammonoids in the end Cretaceous extinction), and maintained a worldwide distribution up until the middle of the Cenozoic Era.
 With the global cooling of the Miocene and Pliocene, their geographic distribution shrank and these hardy and long-lived animals declined in diversity again.
 Today there are only six living species, all belonging to two genera, Nautilus (the pearly nautilus), and Allonautilus.

 The recent decrease in the once worldwide distribution of nautiloids is now believed to have been caused by the spread of pinnipeds.
 From the Oligocene onward, the appearance of pinnipeds in the geological record of a region coincides with the disappearance of nautiloids from that region.
 As a result, nautiloids are now limited to their current distribution in the tropical Indo-Pacific Ocean, where pinnipeds are absent.
-The genus Aturia seem to have temporarily survive regions where pinnipeds were present through adaptations to fast and agile swimming, but eventually went extinct as well.
+The genus Aturia seem to have temporarily survived regions where pinnipeds were present through adaptations to fast and agile swimming, but eventually went extinct as well.
 Predation by short-snouted whales and the development of OMZs, preventing nautiloids from retreating into deeper water, are also cited as other potential causes of extinction.